 If you prefer, you can start rosemary from seedlings or a cutting.
-Starting from a cutting will give your rosemary a faster start since you won't have to wait two weeks for the seeds to germinate.
+Starting from a cutting instead of from seed will give your rosemary a faster start since you won't have to wait two weeks for the seeds to germinate.
 Both are acceptable planting methods, however.

-Space the plants 2 to 3 feet apart and plant them to the same depth as in their original containers.
+For purchased seedlings, space the plants 2 to 3 feet apart and plant them at the same depth as they are planted in their original containers.
 Make sure the plant's roots are completely covered with soil.

 In What Zone Does Rosemary Grow Best?

-In zones 7 through 11, rosemary is an evergreen perennial shrub.
+In USDA zones 8 through 11, rosemary is an evergreen perennial shrub, although many plants also survive winters in zone 7.
 In colder zones, however, rosemary that is left outside will die during the winter months.
-If you wish to keep rosemary in cooler climates, plant it in a container that you can easily move indoors for the winter.
+If you wish to grow rosemary in cooler climates, plant it in a container that you can easily move indoors for the winter.

 When Should You Plant Rosemary?

 In a perfect world, rosemary would love to live in soil with a pH level between 6.0 and 7.0.
 Fortunately, however, it will accept soils that differ from perfection by a point or two.
-Rosemary will not, however, forgive poorly draining soils.
-Heavy clay soil usually proves to be fatal if it is not amended with sand or peat moss to improve drainage.
+Rosemary will not, however, forgive soils that drain poorly.
+Heavy clay soil usually proves to be fatal if it is not amended with organic matter, such as compost or peat moss, to improve drainage.

 The most common mistake that gardeners make with rosemary is overwatering, so be sure to avoid this trap.
-Rosemary is not a desert plant, but you should allow it to dry out in between waterings.
+Rosemary is not a desert plant, but you should allow the soil to dry between waterings.
 While rosemary needs only a bit of water, it likes lots of sun and does best when it receives six to eight hours of direct sunlight per day.